Patients had sudden drops in white blood cell counts and excessive bleeding

 The medicine was provided for free

-The government of Punjab province has sealed the pharmaceutical factory that is believed to have manufactured the medicine.
+The government of Punjab province has sealed the pharmaceutical factory believed to have manufactured the medicine.

-“The medicine may be contaminated with some heavy metal which created an adverse drug reaction,” Akram said.
+“The medicine may be contaminated with some heavy metal which created an adverse drug reaction,” said Dr. Javed Akram, the doctor leading the investigation into the deaths.

 The medication was provided free of charge by the government-run Institute of Cardiology.